 - Submit financial aid applications-fill out FAFSA by March 1 priority deadline!
 Go to the FAFSA website.

 - Inform the COSAM Advising Center and your letter writers of your acceptances

 - Choose a school, pay required deposit

 - Make alternative plans if not accepted

 - Begin professional school in late summer/early fall

 Choice of Major

 Students sometimes worry about selecting the "right" major.
 For the health professions, there is no particular undergraduate major required or favored for admission to health professional schools.
 In general, your chances of admission will not be affected by your choice of major.
-Most Cal Poly applicants pursuing medicine, dentistry, and pharmacy school major in a science discipline such as: biology, microbiology, biochemistry or chemistry, partly because of personal interest and partly because several of the courses in these majors overlap with the course requirements for professional school.
-But professional schools are just as interested in considering qualified individuals who have had training in other areas, such as nutrition, business, engineering, and the liberal arts.
+Most Cal Poly students pursuing medicine, dentistry, and pharmacy school major in a science discipline such as biology, microbiology, biochemistry or chemistry, partly because of personal interest and partly because several of the courses in these majors overlap with the course requirements for health professional schools.
+But health professional schools are just as interested in considering qualified individuals who have had training in other areas, such as nutrition, business, engineering, and the liberal arts.

 Cal Poly offers several health professions related courses you may want to consider:

 This course is designed to expose you to a variety of health-related careers.
 Professionals from within the health field are invited to speak in this class to give you more of a realistic view of what is entailed in a day in the life of their respected health professions field.
 In addition, you will have the opportunity to learn to examine your own career choice, learn about the pre-professional health school admission process through required readings and assignments.
 Emphasis will be placed on creating a pre-health plan that demonstrates knowledge of the appropriate academic course selection, how and when to obtain appropriate experiences/activities, and the elements needed for a strong application.